 Christiansborg Palace is the home to the Danish Parliament, Prime Minister's office, and Supreme Court.
 Plus, it's still used for official royal functions.

 Royal Reception Rooms (9 am – 5 pm, daily)

-Start with the Royal Reception Rooms, where can get a sense for the luxe interiors.
+Start with the Royal Reception Rooms, where you can get a sense of the luxe interiors.

 Highlights include the Throne Room and The Great Hall, which is home to 17 tapestries documenting the history of Denmark.
 They were given as a gift to the queen for her 50th birthday.

 The Royal Stables are home to the horses used for ceremonial purposes by the Danish Royal Family.
 Old carriages are also on display.